-The total carrying value of our Communications Systems inventory, including raw materials, work in process and finished goods, amounted to approximately \$9,676 and \$9,817 as of December 31, 2017 and 2016, respectively.
+The total carrying value of our Communications Systems inventory, including raw materials, work in process and finished goods, amounted to approximately \$8,836 and \$9,676 as of December 31, 2018 and 2017, respectively.
+The year-over-year 9% decrease primarily reflects Management's efforts to reduce inventory from historically maintained levels.